 - Can also be used for rain-fed areas where crops entirely depend on the soil moisture content.

-- For farms that need to be vacated during December-January, it is a natural practice to grow the seeds in the nursery and then transplant them into the main area to obtain quality produce.
-To facilitate a farm of 1 hectare, the nursery area of 700 m² is required especially during the second half of November.
-The transplanting material or seedlings should be minimum 30 to 40 days old.
+- For farms that need to be vacated during December-January, it is a natural practice to grow the seeds in the nursery and then transplants them into the main area to obtain quality produce.
+To facilitate a farm of 1 hectare, a nursery area of 700 m² is required especially during the second half of November.
+The transplanting material or seedlings should be minimum of 30 to 40 days old.

-The soil type and structure decide the amount of nutrients to be supplied to the farm.
-Integrated nutrient management strategy is used to fertilize maize crops.
+The soil type and structure decide the number of nutrients to be supplied to the farm.
+An integrated nutrient management strategy is used to fertilize maize crops.
 One hectare of land may probably require 10 tonnes of FYM (supplied 10-15 days before sowing), 150-180 kgs of nitrogen, 70-80 kgs of P₂O₅, 70-80 kgs of K₂O and 25 kgs of ZnSO₄ for generating higher economic yield from the farm.
-Nitrogen fertilizer is supplied to the farms in 5 split doses during different stages of plant development such as basal or sowing stage (20%), V₄ or four leaf stage (25%), V₈ or eight leaf stage (30%), tasseling stage (20%) and grain filling stage (5%).
-It is important to note that nitrogen deficiency can cause 10-30% reduction in the crop yield.
-A full dose of all the above mentioned fertilizers should be applied as a basal dose in bands along the seed beds.
+Nitrogen fertilizer is supplied to the farms in 5 split doses during different stages of plant development such as basal or sowing stage (20%), V₄ or four-leaf stage (25%), V₈ or eight leaf stage (30%), tasseling stage (20%) and grain filling stage (5%).
+It is important to note that nitrogen deficiency can cause a 10-30% reduction in crop yield.
+A full dose of all the above-mentioned fertilizers should be applied as a basal dose in bands along the seedbeds.

 The yield of maize is highly disturbed by the soil moisture availability in non-irrigated regions.
-This plant has varying levels of water requirement depending on its stages of growth, weather and soil conditions.
-Water is needed by the plants right from germination stage and it gradually increases with an increase in the number of leaves on the plant.
-The minimum water required by the plant until it reaches to a height of 25-30 cm is 2.5 mm each day.
+This plant has varying levels of water requirement depending on its stages of growth, weather, and soil conditions.
+Water is needed by the plants right from the germination stage and it gradually increases with an increase in the number of leaves on the plant.
+The minimum water required by the plant until it reaches a height of 25-30 cm is 2.5 mm each day.
 When the plant is in its growing stage, i.e. from silking to dough stage of grain development, it needs 6 to 8 mm of water each day.
-Plants in high temperature and low humidity zones comparatively need more water that the above mentioned figures.
+Plants in high temperature and low humidity zones comparatively need more water than the above-mentioned figures.
 Excess soil moisture for at least 3 to 6 days can drastically reduce the yield by 30 to 50%.

-Irrigation is less prominent in maize farms because the 80% of the crop is cultivated during the monsoon season i.e. under rain-fed conditions.
-If there are furrows created in the farm then they should be fed with water to a height of ⅔rd of the raised bed.
+Irrigation is less prominent in maize farms because 80% of the crop is cultivated during the monsoon season i.e. under rain-fed conditions.
+If there are furrows created on the farm then they should be fed with water to a height of ⅔rd of the raised bed.

 The most important cultural practice on the maize farms is weeding because they are a serious problem as they compete with the crop for nutrients and cause a crop loss of approximately 35%.
-Weed management at the right time is extremely important to achieve higher yield.
-As a preventive measure, an herbicide is used as a pre-emergence spray in the farm.
-Once the major broad leaved weeds are removed, one or two hoeing cycles are carried out to provide aeration and uproot the remaining small weeds in the field.
-If the weed occurrence is heavy in the farmland, then a post emergence application of suitable herbicide is recommended.
+Weed management at the right time is extremely important to achieve a higher yield.
+As a preventive measure, an herbicide is used as a pre-emergence spray on the farm.
+Once the major broad-leaved weeds are removed, one or two hoeing cycles are carried out to provide aeration and uproot the remaining small weeds in the field.
+If the weed occurrence is heavy in the farmland, then a postemergence application of suitable herbicide is recommended.

 Apart from weeding the crops need to be managed during the mid-season.
-Areas which have scanty rainfall conditions should practice rain-harvesting techniques like mulching, pot-holding, tied-ridging or wet ripping.
+Areas that have scanty rainfall conditions should practice rain-harvesting techniques like mulching, pot-holding, tied-ridging, or wet ripping.